European Car of the Year: 1990s

+2000s

-Ford achieved a fourth success in the contest when its boldly-styled Focus won the 1999 award, fighting off competition from the latest Vauxhall/Opel Astra as well as Peugeot's stylish 206 supermini.
-A year later, a Japanese manufacturer - this time with a Japanese-built product - won the award when the Toyota Yaris Hatchback and Yaris Verso Mini MPV earned top marks in Car of the Year Japan and ECOTY ahead of the boldly-styled Fiat Multipla and the practical Vauxhall/Opel Zafira compact MPV.
+In 2000, a Japanese manufacturer – this time with a Japanese-built product – won the award when the Toyota Yaris Hatchback and Yaris Verso Mini MPV earned top marks in Car of the Year Japan and European Car of the Year ahead of the boldly-styled Fiat Multipla and the practical Vauxhall/Opel Zafira compact MPV.

-Alfa Romeo's modern revival continued when its stylish 147 won the award for 2001, with the next winner being the Peugeot 307.
+Alfa Romeo's modern revival continued when its stylish 147 won the award for 2001, with the next winner in 2002 being the Peugeot 307.
 It was another French success for 2003, when the second generation Renault Megane was the winner.

 Fiat achieved its eighth success in the contest when its all-new Panda won the 2004 award.
 Toyota made it two victories from six years when its radical Prius hybrid won the 2005 award.
 The Renault Clio became the first model to win the award twice when the third generation of the popular supermini won it for 2006, having previously won in 1991.

-Ford's stylish and practical S-MAX won the 2007 award, fighting off a close challenge from the Vauxhall/Opel Corsa, earlier versions of which had been largely overlooked by the contest's judges.
+Ford's stylish and practical S-Max won the 2007 award, fighting off a close challenge from the Vauxhall/Opel Corsa, earlier versions of which had been largely overlooked by the contest's judges.

 Fiat made in nine victories in the contest when it won the 2008 award with the 500 model, a retro-styled take on its iconic small car which had first been launched 50 years earlier.
-The next award went to a more traditional and mainstream offering, when Vauxhall/Opel won the award for only the third time with its Insignia.
+In 2009, the next award went to a more traditional and mainstream offering, when Vauxhall/Opel won the award for only the third time with its Insignia.

+2010s

-Volkswagen's Polo supermini had been around in several forms since its launch in the mid 1970s, but the all-new version launched in 2009 was the first generation of Polo to win this award, and only the second Volkswagen-badged car ever to win it.
+The Volkswagen Polo supermini had been around in several forms since its launch in the mid-1970s, but the all-new version launched in 2009 was the first generation of Polo to win the award in 2010, and the second Volkswagen model to win the award.

-Then came two years of success for electric-powered cars, with the British-built Nissan Leaf and United States-built (Opel) Vauxhall Ampera/Chevrolet Volt winning the 2011 and 2012 award respectively.
+Then came two years of success for battery electric cars, with the British-built Nissan Leaf and United States-built (Opel) Vauxhall Ampera/Chevrolet Volt winning the 2011 and 2012 award respectively.

 The Volkswagen Golf (having previously won in 1992) then joined the Renault Clio with the distinction of two wins in the contest when the MK7 version won the 2013 award.
-One of the Golf's key rivals, the Peugeot 308, was the next winner.
-In 2015, was awarded the Volkswagen Passat.
+One of the Golf's key rivals, the Peugeot 308, was the next winner in 2014.
+A year later in 2015, the Volkswagen Passat was awarded.
 In 2016, the Opel/Vauxhall Astra, another key rival to the Golf, became the third automobile to win the award twice, having previously won in 1985.

-In 2017 Peugeot won with the fifth time with the crossover 3008.
+In 2017, Peugeot won with the fifth time with the crossover 3008, marking the first time an SUV winning the award.

-The 2018 winner announced on 5 March is for a Swedish manufacturer for the first time in the history of the competition, with the Volvo XC40 winning.
+The 2018 winner is for a Swedish manufacturer for the first time in the history of the competition, with the Volvo XC40 winning.